LindaOtt/grupp03-redriver/README.md

 #### 5. Delete branch

-If you want to delete the branch after merge, make shure to do it both on your local machine and on Github.
+If you want to delete the branch after merge, make sure to do it both on your local machine and on Github.

 Local machine:
 ```